Search for Z' bosons decaying to pairs of heavy Majorana neutrinos in proton-proton collisions at $\sqrt{s}$ = 13 TeV: Introduction

 Searches for a \WRpm boson and its decay to a heavy Majorana neutrino (\N) have been performed in the framework of the LRSM by the ATLAS and the CMS Collaborations at the LHC~\cite{ATLAS:2012ak,CMS:2012zv,Khachatryan:2014dka,Aad:2015xaa,WR_CMS_2015,WR_CMS_2016_ICHEP,Sirunyan:2018pom,Aaboud:2018spl,Aaboud:2019wfg,CMS:2021dzb,ATLAS:2023cjo}.
 The most stringent lower limit on the \WRpm mass from the ATLAS Collaboration is about 6.4\TeV~\cite{ATLAS:2023cjo}, which was obtained using a data set of proton-proton ($\Pp\Pp$) collisions at a center-of-mass energy of 13\TeV, corresponding to an integrated luminosity of 139\fbinv.
 A search for an extra gauge boson \PZpr and its decay to a pair of \N has also been performed by the ATLAS Collaboration, which obtained a lower limit on the \PZpr mass (\mZp) of 2.2\TeV~\cite{Aad:2015xaa} using a data sample corresponding to 20.3\fbinv at $\sqrt{s} = 8\TeV$.

 All these results are limited by a reduced efficiency for the signals in the kinematic region where the heavy neutrino mass (\mN) is much smaller than the mass of the extra gauge boson.
+A lepton from the decay of a highly Lorentz-boosted heavy neutrino overlaps with jets from the same decay, and lepton identification requires the use of isolation criteria.
+As a result, the signal selection efficiency is reduced in this kinematic region.
 It is important to recover the efficiency in this kinematic region, because the dominant decay of extra gauge bosons is to heavy neutrinos.
 Here we present a method that is sensitive to a broad range of \N masses, including the region where \mN is much smaller than \mZp.
 The analysis presented here uses a $\Pp\Pp$ collision data set at $\sqrt{s} = 13\TeV$ collected with the CMS detector, corresponding to an integrated luminosity of 138\fbinv.

 Tabulated results are provided in the HEPData record for this analysis~\cite{hepdata}.